Imagine being able to fly from New York or London to Sydney, Australia, without stopping.

 The inflight wellbeing research was designed in partnership with Sydney University’s Charles Perkins Centre and Monash University.
 It’s being conducted in conjunction with the Alertness Cooperative Research Centre.

 How will Qantas measure wellbeing inflight?

-Travellers in the cabin—mostly Qantas Airways employees—will be fitted with wearable technology devices.
-Each person will take part in specific experiences at varying stages of the 19-hour flights.
+Travelers in the cabin—mostly Qantas Airways employees—will be fitted with wearable technology devices.
+Each person will take part in specific experiences at varying stages of the 19-hour flight.